Services

 Fees

-Airtightness and leakage diagnostics are typically $1,100 (ex GST), with adjustments for building size or complexity.
+Airtightness and leakage diagnostics are typically $1,600 (ex GST)

 Service Area